 DIRECTOR, THE ATTINGHAM SUMMER SCHOOL

 Tessa Wild is an independent curator and Collections Adviser at Houghton Hall, Norfolk.
-She is currently co-curating The Dog – A Celebration at Chatsworth which opens in March 2019.
-She previously worked as a curator for the National Trust for seventeen years.
-Her book William Morris and his Palace of Art (Philip Wilson) will be published in July 2018.
-She is a trustee of the Emery Walker Trust.
+Her book William Morris and his Palace of Art (Philip Wilson) was published in July 2018.
+She is currently co-curating The Dog: A Celebration at Chatsworth which opens in March 2019.
+She previously worked as a curator for the National Trust and is a trustee of the Emery Walker Trust.